An optimization-based coupling of reduced order models with efficient reduced adjoint basis generation approach: Numerical Results

 \subsection{Modified Gradient Descent ROM basis for the Adjoint}

 \PBB{We now proceed to examine the new MGD$m$RA snapshot collection approach.
 Our results are summarized in Table \ref{tab:MGDtable}.
-From the data in this table we see that the} MGD$m$RA ROM basis constructed by collecting \PBB{$m=1$} \PAKe{adjoint} snapshot per time step (MGD1RA), provides results for the adjoint that are as accurate as the FOM for more than 100 modes.
+From the data in this table we see that, \EVHR{for more than 100 modes,} the} MGD$m$RA ROM basis constructed by collecting \PBB{$m=1$} \PAKe{adjoint} snapshot per time step (MGD1RA) provides results that are as accurate as the FOM\PAKr{-FOM coupled problem}.

 We combine MGD$m$RA ROM adjoint with a ROM state and, as expected, the iteration count increases as the modes decrease.
 Finally, we check the projection error of the basis for the adjoint in Table \ref{tab:MGDProj} and see that we get $O(10^{-15})$ projection error for more than 100 modes with some variation between gradient descent steps and timesteps.
 Below 100 modes, we see worse projection errors which matches the results in the previous table.